jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 		- Find a reasonable amount to trade based of previous exchange rates in £/$ (done)
 		- Keep a list of exchange rates in memory with one thread as stream thread checks for tweets (done)
 		- Selling step size consideration
 - Implement more sell options
 	- Specified % gain
 	- Limit order at a price target
 	- Trailing stop losses (Can use ccxt for this)
 	- Sell in chunks over user specified time (done)
 - Reduce fees using BNB coin and check working for all trades
 	- Spot (done)
 	- Futures
-	- Print % gain too
+- Print % gain too (done)
 - Machine Learning features
 	- Sentiment feature
 		- For size of position
 		- Shorting
 	- Interpreting images (CV for text extraction, object detection on memes)

 	## Notes